mlochbaum/BQN/implementation/primitive/search.md

 Partitioning doesn't really have to interact with hash insertions or lookups: after the data is partitioned at a suitable size, it will just hash faster because it only accesses part of the hash table at a time.
 It's also possible to save space by using a smaller hash table and doing one partition with it, then the next, and so on.

-If enough data is stored in the hash table to distinguish one pass from the next, the hash doesn't need to be re-initialized on each step.
-This means a very low load factor can be used, which is a big deal because a basic hash is very fast in these conditions!
+There are a few tricks to avoid having to re-initialize the table on each pass.
+This is a big deal because it means a very low load factor can be used, which allows for faster hash or even a lookup table!
+First, and more generally, the table can be cleaned up *after* a pass by walking through the elements again (possibly in reverse for some hash designs).
+Second, if enough data is stored in the hash table to distinguish one pass from the next, then values from previous passes can be interpreted as empty so that no re-initialization is necessary.